Max-Min Grouped Bandits: Conclusion

 \section{Conclusion}

-We have introduced the problem of max-min grouped bandits, and studied the number of arm pulls for both an elimination-based algorithm and a variation of StableOpt \cite{bogunovic2018adversarially}.
-In addition, we provided an algorithm-independent lower bound, and identified some of the potential weaknesses in the bounds and discussed the difficulties in overcoming them.
-We believe that this leaves open several interesting avenues for further work.
+We have introduced the problem of max-min grouped bandits, and studied the number of arm pulls for both an elimination-based algorithm and a variation of the StableOpt algorithm \cite{bogunovic2018adversarially}.
+In addition, we provided an algorithm-independent lower bound, identified some of the potential weaknesses in the bounds, and discussed the difficulties in overcoming them.

+We believe that this work leaves open several interesting avenues for further work.
+For instance: \begin{itemize} \item Following our discussion in \refsec{sec:discussion}, it would be of considerable interest to devise improved algorithms that do not necessarily pull every arm. \item Similarly, we expect that it should be possible to establish improved lower bounds that better capture certain difficulties, such as finding a single bad arm in a large group of otherwise good arms. \item Finally, one could move from the max-min setting to more general settings in which a single bad arm does not necessarily make the whole group bad, e.g., by considering a given quantile within the group. \end{itemize}